justcatthefish/ctf-writeups/2022-11-12-SECCONQuals/latexipy/README.md

 __EOF__
 ```

-Failed the validation - as the debug said, we had two elements in the AST body:
+~~and as it happens, somehow AST Parser not always properly reads it, because it failed the validation~~ - the debug said, we had two elements in the AST body:

 ```
 AST Dump: ("Module(body=[Expr(value=Call(func=Name(id='eval', ctx=Load()), "
  "args=[Call(func=Attribute(value=Call(func=Name(id='open', ctx=Load()), "